r0man/eca/docs/configuration.md

 ## Ways to configure

-There are 3 ways to configure ECA following this order of priority:
+There are multiples ways to configure ECA:

 === "Global config file"